dltxio/idem-old/README.md

 ```

 ## Verify these claims
 These claims are then verified by a third party KYC vendors who return an X-509 SSL certificate signed JSON object that can the be used again.
-Each vendor has a different process
+Each vendor has a different process for onboarding and the app will maintin these different business requirements.

-Table of vendors

 ## Implmentation on third party sites
 ### Step 1:  Onboarding on Third Party Sites